Airplane Scatter – Documentation v2.4b

 Key security mechanisms: Caller Guard, Domain Whitelist (only proxies to allowed domains), 10 MB response size cap, and sealResponse() to prevent "headers already sent" conflicts.

-5.18 · fmscan.org Userlist Integration (userlist1.csv) NEW in v2.2
+5.18 · fmscan.org Userlist Integration (userlist1.csv)

-Version 2.2 introduces optional integration of the userlist1.csv file generated by the fmscan.org FMSCAN Userlist service.
+The plugin optionally integrates the userlist1.csv file generated by the fmscan.org FMSCAN Userlist service.
 This file contains supplementary per-transmitter data that is not available in the standard fmdx.org database, most importantly the main transmitter beam direction and additional RDS metadata.

 What is the userlist1.csv?